Creating a window

 - The include folder.

 CMake is a tool that can generate project/solution files of the user's choice (e.g. Visual Studio, Code::Blocks, Eclipse) from a collection of source code files using pre-defined CMake scripts.
-This allows us to generate a Visual Studio 2012 project file from GLFW's source package which we can use to compile the library.
-First we need to download and install CMake that can be found on their download page.
-I used the Win32 Installer.
+This allows us to generate a Visual Studio 2019 project file from GLFW's source package which we can use to compile the library.
+First we need to download and install CMake which can be downloaded on their download page.

 Once the source and destination folders have been set, click the

 Configure again to store the settings.
-Once the settings have been set, we can click
+Once the settings have been set, we click

 Generate and the resulting project files will be generated in your

 build folder a file named

 GLFW.sln can now be found and we open it with Visual Studio 2019.
 Since CMake generated a project file that already contains the proper configuration settings we only have to build the solution.
 CMake should've automatically configured the solution so it compiles to a 64-bit library; now hit build solution.
 This will give us a compiled library file that can be found in